 - Any supporting documentation or statements from relevant personnel (e.g., faculty, program sponsors, people at host institution, etc.).

 Processing of petitions can take up to 1-month for a decision as GTAC and/or the Provost engage in-country and/or faculty/staff experts on the destination in order to gather input related to the proposed activity, location and on-the-ground contacts/entities.
+All decisions made by the Provost on petitions are final.
 If/when the petition is approved, the student and a parent/guardian will be required to sign/remit a High Risk Travel Waiver/Release Form prior to departure.
 This form will be sent with the notice of approval of the petition.
 The student is also required to register his/her travel in the Duke University Travel Registry in order to be considered in full compliance with Duke's International Travel Policy.
 Both the student and funding/coordinating unit will be notified when the petitioner has fullfilled all of the requirements.

 Please send this information, in either print or electronic form to: